freshollie/tiktok-grouped-likes/README.md

 This program automatically likes the tiktok videos of the provided users, so that your group's liked videos all end up on a single account.

+It was written pretty quickly, and not really something I care too much about.
+No tests, no linting yet.

 ## Usage

 Requirements: `node v12+`